 To kick things off, we – the players – who choose to partake in said league, will have to deal with a mix of Anarchy and Invasion.
 For those not familiar with the two, it cranks up the spawn rate for Rogue Exiles (highly lethal foes), and adds a chance encounter with certain monsters/bosses, not normally found in a particular area/act.
 Bet you’re glad they decided against ticking the hardcore box now, eh?

-If for some reason you don’t feel like waiting for the new one-month league to start, and Standard/Hardcore doesn’t tickle your fancy, there’s always several races to join.
-While most are over in less than 24 hours, they can still prove a fun, albeit hectic, way to hone those skills with your favorite class; if you can handle the pressure imposed by such a time limit, that is.
+If for some reason you don’t feel like waiting for the new one-month league to start, and Standard/Hardcore doesn’t tickle your fancy, there are always several races to join.
+While most are over in less than 24 hours, they can still prove a fun, albeit hectic, way to hone those skills with your favourite class; if you can handle the pressure imposed by such a time limit, that is.
 Definitely not for me though, but come July 12th, you better believe that I’ll be back in Wraeclast, ready to kick ass and take names once more.